Startup-Nights/website/content/pages/terms-and-conditions.md

             whatsoever.
 Any substitutions or alterations will be updated on our web page as soon as possible.
           - >-
-            4.7 In the case of either the event date or location (platform) being changed, in general, tickets remain valid.
+            4.6 In the case of either the event date or location (platform) being changed, in general, tickets remain valid.
       - title: 5.
 PAYMENT
         text:
           - >-
-            5.1 Startup Nights uses third-party providers, such as PayPal, to provide secure online payment services.
+            5.1 Startup Nights uses third-party providers, such as tito and b2match, to provide secure online payment services.
 The use of those services is subject to their own terms and conditions and privacy policy (provided on their own websites).
           - >-
             5.2 Startup Nights may request verification of payment for the purpose of resolving possible disputes about the purchase.